raspberrypilearning/introduction-to-processing/CONTRIBUTING.md

 If you fix a mistake, bug or problem or have something to contribute, please create a pull request for each modification.
 Please consider grouping modifications sensibly, e.g. don't bundle typo fixes in the same pull request as code changes, instead file them separately.

-Please note that sometimes things are done for pedagogical reasons so changes which make sense from a software engineering perspective (reducing duplication or making use of more advanced programming language features) may not be suitable to maintain the intended educational value.
+Please note that sometimes things are done for pedagogical reasons, so changes which make sense from a software engineering perspective (reducing duplication or making use of more advanced programming language features) may not be suitable to maintain the intended educational value.

 ## Derivatives